TestGorilla LogoTestGorilla Logo

 2. Codility

-This online pre-employment software has an extensive library of technical and coding tests in over 40 programming languages to help you evaluate software engineers and developers.
+Codility’s pre-employment platform has an extensive library of technical and coding tests in more than 40 programming languages to help you evaluate software engineers and developers.
+The software is flexible for designing tests that match your company’s specific needs.

 But, as you might expect with a name like Codility, the focus is on coding skills.
 It includes no soft skills testing, such as motivation or personality tests, which leaves you with the same problems you currently have with DevSkiller.